I-am-vishalmaurya/I-am-vishalmaurya/README.md

 ## It's not perfect, isn't it?

-**For me, improvements are improvements.** So, if you have any ideas or suggestions for how to improve this, please submit a pull request or open an issue.
+**For me, improvements are improvements.** “I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”
+– Elon Musk

   </td>
   </tr>